ricardona/azure-csharp-image-app-blob-bicep-deploy/README.md

 * Create another secret named `AZURE_SUBSCRIPTION`.
 Add your subscription ID to the secret's value field (example: 90fd3f9d-4c61-432d-99ba-1273f236afa2).

+### Configure Docker Hub Registry Token

+Docker Hub lets you create personal access tokens as alternatives to your password.
+We wikk use tokens to access Hub images from the Github Actions.

+To create your access token:

+- Log in to hub.docker.com.

+- Click on your username in the top right corner and select Account Settings.

+- Select Security > New Access Token.

+- Add a description for your token.
+Use something that indicates where the token will be used, or set a purpose for the token (e.g "Github Actions").

+- Copy the token that appears on the screen and save it.
+You will not be able to retrieve the token once you close this prompt.

+Configure the GitHub secrets:

+* In GitHub, navigate to your repository.

+* Select Security > Secrets and variables > Actions > New repository secret.

+* Create a secret named `DOCKERHUB_TOKEN`.
+Add the value of the recently created Docker Hub token.

+* Create another secret named `DOCKERHUB_USERNAME`.
+Add your Docker Hub username.

 ## About the code
 The code included in this sample is meant to be a quick start sample for learning about Azure Web Apps and Azure Storage.
 It is not intended to be a set of best practices on how to build scalable enterprise grade web applications.